Clinical research shows the Lucky Iron Fish is effective at improving iron status in different groups of people across the world.

-The Lucky Iron Fish and the Lucky Shakti Leaf are simple health innovations designed to help combat iron deficiency and iron deficiency anemia.
+The Lucky Iron Fish and the Lucky Iron Leaf are simple health innovations designed to help treat and prevent iron deficiency and iron deficiency anemia.

-The efficacy of the Fish/Leaf has been tested in eleven clinical trials and six laboratory/hospital trials.
-The original work was carried out by graduate students who formed Lucky Iron Fish Enterprise but since that time, the trails have been carried out by independent research teams from different universities and NGOs from different countries around the world and the majority are randomized, controlled trials.
+The efficacy of the Fish/Leaf has been tested in numerous randomized control trials, clinical trials, and laboratory/hospital trials.
+The original work was carried out by graduate students who formed Lucky Iron Fish Enterprise but since that time, the trials have been carried out by independent research teams from different universities and NGOs from different countries around the world and the majority are randomized, controlled trials.

 Studies have been carried out on infants (aged 1-5 years); school-aged children (aged 5-7 years); women of reproductive age (aged 18-55 years); and HIV-positive patients [men and women] (aged 15-35 years).

 Regular use of the Fish or Leaf results in an improvement in iron status compared to controls.
-The biomarker for iron levels in the body is the hemoglobin content of blood.
+Hemoglobin is a protein in your red blood cells that carries oxygen to your body's organs and tissues and transports carbon dioxide from your organs and tissues back to your lungs.
+If a hemoglobin test reveals that your hemoglobin level is lower than normal, it means you have a low red blood cell count and may be iron deficient or anemic.
+The biomarker for iron levels in the body is the hemoglobin content in your blood.
 The improvement in iron status results in a decrease in iron deficiency and iron deficiency anemia.
 Adults also report fewer headaches, have more energy, fewer periods of dizziness and fainting; improved hair and nail quality and less yellow skin.
 Children perform better in cognitive tests and their parents and teachers report that they are more attentive and have the ability to concentrate on tasks for longer.